This might help you if you:

 What does it mean to ‘calm someone down’?

-Calming someone down who is angry, sometimes called de-escalation, isn’t about reasoning with them.
-The purpose is to reduce the intensity of their anger and emotions so that you can get to a more productive place.
+Calming down someone angry isn’t about reasoning with them, but aiming to reduce the intensity of their anger and emotions so you can get to a more productive place.
 It’s only after successful de-escalation that reasoning and discussion can happen.
-However, de-escalation is certainly not the automatic response of most people, so don’t feel bad if all of this feels a little unnatural at first.

-De-escalation is great for when you feel safe and comfortable interacting with the person who is angry.
-However, if you, your family or your property are being threatened, then it’s important to focus on protecting yourself and those around you.
+De-escalation is ideal for when you feel safe and comfortable interacting with the angry person.
+However, if the threat feels real and genuine, then it’s essential to focus on protecting yourself and those around you.

 Here are some key ways to keep yourself safe: